mateussilva98/bookmarkeddit/app/README.md

 fix on url on comments

-identify domehow that they are comments
+identify somehow that they are comments

-hide filters and reopen from header

 settings button that opens modal